 The Current Health and Safety Protocols

-Since the beach is an integral part of the Jersey Shore experience, let’s start there.
+Since the beach is an integral part of the Jersey Shore experience, we’ll start this investigative report there.

 Belmar Beach and Boardwalk